Health ministry worried about 230% measles rise

 16/03/2017

 Rome, march 16 - The health ministry said Thursday that there has been a worrying increase in the number of measles cases registered so far this year.
 It said there have been 700 cases since the start of the year, a rise of 230% on the 200 registered in the same period last year.
 There were 844 cases in the whole of 2016.
-It said the majority of cases were reported on Piedmont, Lazio, Lombardy, Tuscany.
+The ministry said the majority of cases were reported on Piedmont, Lazio, Lombardy, Tuscany.
 Most of them involved people aged between 15 and 39.
+Ex-premier Matteo Renzi said the data showed that doubts about vaccines, which have contributed to a reduction in coverage rates in Italy in recent years, must be dismissed.
+"Have you seen the health ministry data on measures?
+Crazy!"
+Renzi, who is standing to be re-elected leader of the ruling Democratic Party (PD) next month, said on his Facebook page.
+"A 230% increase registered in the first few months of 2017.
+I say this as a parent first and then a politician: you don't joke about vaccines.
+"No more controversy, let's take science seriously.
+"And let's out the health of our children at the centre, not propaganda".

 Le altre notizie